arunoda/node-usage/README.md

 usage.clearHistory(); //clean history for all pids
 ~~~

-## Notes on OSX
-if you are going to monitor usage of a foriegn pid, please do it as `sudo`.
-See [here](https://github.com/arunoda/node-usage/pull/5) for more details.

 ## Motivation

 * Some of the NodeJS PAAS providers do not expose an interface to monitor CPU and Memory usage.